The GHI Building on

 Friends of the GHI

 - The Friends of the German Historical Institute (FGHI) was founded in 1991 by prominent American historians as a not-for-profit organization to support the programs of the German Historical Institute.
-Its officers are senior scholars who represent major professional associations such as the American Historical Association (AHA), the AHA's Conference Group for Central European History, the German Studies Association, and the Society for German-American Studies.
+Its officers are senior scholars who represent major professional associations such as the American Historical Association, the Central European History Society, the German Studies Association, and the Society for German-American Studies.
 The purpose of the Friends is to provide a link between the North American academic community and the GHI, and to help support special programs. more ...

 Max Weber Foundation: German Humanities Institutes Abroad